prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 ## Google Cloud Functions

+### Overview

+* Released: 2016
+* Focus: General serverless computing.
+GCP service integration.
+* Language support: Broad
+* Maturity: Mature
+* Pricing: By invocation and resource consumption.
+Additional charge for function storage.

 ### General description

-Google Cloud Functions is a general serverless solution available on the Google Cloud Platform.
+[Google Cloud Functions](https://cloud.google.com/functions) is a general serverless solution available on the Google Cloud Platform.
 Released in 2016, Google Cloud Functions served to bridge the gap created by AWS Lambda a few years prior.

 Google Cloud Functions follows the general product model offered by competing cloud platforms by offering a high performance, stable platform for deploying functionality without management.
 As with other providers, care has been taken to integrate it with other services in Google's catalog to complement users already invested in the ecosystem.